meteor/galaxy-docs/content/apm-improve-cpu-and-network-usage.md

 ## How to Identify Whether Observers are Reusing or Not

-Simply plug Kadira into your app.
+Simply plug Meteor APM into your app.
 Play with your app for a while.
 Make sure there are multiple users using your app.
 Otherwise, the data won’t be realistic.
 In fact, if you can try this with a set of real users, you'll be getting the most realistic values.

-Now visit the Kadira Dashboard and switch into the PubSub Detailed View section.
+Now visit the Meteor APM Dashboard and switch into the PubSub Detailed View section.
 There you will find a metric called "Observer Reuse", which tells you the percentage of Observer Reuse.

 ![Observer Reuse Percentage](https://i.cloudup.com/1EJla1jrNd.png)